SINTEF/Muscade.jl/docs/src/Elements.md

 ## Introduction

+In `Muscade`, the broad view is taken that anything that contributes to the Lagrangian is an element.
+This is a broader definition of "elements", compared to classical *finite element* formulations, in which an element is an element of a partition of a domain over which differential equations are to be solved.
+This more general definition of "elements" includes a variety of types:

+- Physical element (or finite element), discretizing differential equations over a part of the domain
+- Known external loads on the boundary (non-essential boundary conditions)
+- Known external loads in the domain
+- Constrained dofs (essential boundary conditions)
+- Holonomic equality and inequality constraints (contact)
+- Optimisation constraints (e.g. stresses shal not exceed some limit at any point within part of the domain)
+- Response measurements (surprisal on ``X``-dofs)
+- Unknown external loads (surprisal on ``U``-dofs)
+- Observed damage (surprisal on ``A``-dofs)
+- Cost of unfavorable response (cost on ``X``-dofs)
+- Cost of actuators (cost on ``U``-dofs)
+- Cost of building a system (cost on ``A``-dofs)

+Because "everything" is an element in `Muscade`, app developers can express a wide range of ideas through `Muscade`'s element API.

+## API

 The implementation of a element requires

-- A `struct` defining the element.
+- A **[`struct`](@ref struct)** defining the element.
-- A **constructor** which is called when the user adds an element to the model, and constructs the above `struct`.
+- A **[constructor](@ref constructor)** which is called when the user adds an element to the model, and constructs the above `struct`.
 - **[`Muscade.doflist`](@ref)** specifies the degrees of freedom (dofs) of the element.
 - **[`Muscade.residual`](@ref)** (either this of [`Muscade.lagrangian`](@ref)) takes element dofs as input and returns the element's additive contribution to the residual of a non-linear system of equations,
 - **[`Muscade.lagrangian`](@ref)** (either this of [`Muscade.residual`](@ref)) takes element dofs as input and returns the element's additive contribution to a target function,